rstudio/education.rstudio.com/content/blog/2020-07-19-teaching-the-tidyverse-in-2020-part-4-when-to-purrr/index.markdown

 ## Iteration on list columns

 In the [previous post](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/) on data wrangling and tidying we worked with a wide data frame of repeated observations stored across columns.
-We'll return back to this data frame, exceot this time let's store the repeated observations in a single list column called `body_mass`.
+We'll return back to this data frame, except this time let's store the repeated observations in a single list column called `body_mass`.

 ```r